khulnasoft/integrations-core/mongo/README.md

 ##### Trace collection

-Datadog APM integrates with Mongo to see the traces across your distributed system.
-Trace collection is enabled by default in the Datadog Agent v6+.
+Khulnasoft APM integrates with Mongo to see the traces across your distributed system.
+Trace collection is enabled by default in the Khulnasoft Agent v6+.
 To start collecting traces:

-1. [Enable trace collection in Datadog][7].
+1. [Enable trace collection in Khulnasoft][7].
 2. [Instrument your application that makes requests to Mongo][8].

 ##### Log collection

 _Available for Agent versions >6.0_

-1. Collecting logs is disabled by default in the Datadog Agent, enable it in your `datadog.yaml` file:
+1. Collecting logs is disabled by default in the Khulnasoft Agent, enable it in your `khulnasoft.yaml` file:

    ```yaml
    logs_enabled: true